 Lucky you, if your dream candidate is actively looking for a job shift.
 But a study shows that 73 percent of candidates are passive job seekers.
 At times people are not even sure if they want to shift jobs.
+Hence, it matters how you write your recruiting email to avoid these incidents.

 How do you make them believe that your company is the right place to work at?
 How do you pull them to your side?